creativedexy/map-concept-test/README.md

 ## Files
 - **index.html**: This is the main application file that contains the Mapbox setup, styles, and JavaScript code for displaying projects on the map.
 It includes interactive elements such as a search box and filters for project types.

-- **about.html**: This page provides additional information about the project, its goals, and relevant details.
-It may include text, images, and links to other resources.

 ## Setup Instructions
 1. Clone the repository to your local machine: